The most innovative style companies of 2022

 For using data to create wardrobe staples customers will wear for years

 This luxury marketplace, which partners with small boutiques around the world, has troves of data about what consumers are looking for.
 It determined that since the start of the pandemic, people have been investing in long-lasting pieces, preferably made sustainably.
-Farfetch used this insight to launch a new brand private label womenswear line called There Was One.
-Rather than playing into trends, the line focuses on creating closet staples, such as $95 organic cotton t-shirts and $1,400 biker jackets made from traceable leather, all delivered in recyclable and compostable packaging.
-Farfetch ended 2021 by acquiring the resale technology company Luxclusif, in a bid to build out its own resale service, Second Life, which is currently focused on handbags.
-The luxury site is also in talks with Richemont to provide white label e-commerce solutions for that company’s brands, while taking a minority stake in Yoox Net-a-Porter—a deal that would solidify Farfetch’s position as the leading luxury e-tailer.
+Farfetch used this insight to launch a new brand: the private label womenswear line called There Was One.
+Rather than playing into trends, the line focuses on creating closet staples, such as $95 organic cotton T-shirts and $1,400 biker jackets made from traceable leather, all delivered in recyclable and compostable packaging.
+Farfetch ended 2021 by acquiring the resale technology company Luxclusif in a bid to build out its own resale service, Second Life, which is currently focused on handbags.
+The luxury site is also in talks with Richemont to provide white label e-commerce solutions for that company’s brands, while taking a minority stake in Yoox Net-a-Porter Group—a deal that would solidify Farfetch’s position as the leading luxury e-tailer.
 The company took in $2.3 billion in 2021 revenue, up 35% from 2020.

 Farfetch is No. 19 on this year’s list of the World’s 50 Most Innovative Companies.